Joachim Pissarro

 Joachim Pissarro (born 1959) is an art historian, theoretician, curator, educator, and director of the Hunter College Galleries and Bershad Professor of Art History at Hunter College of the City University of New York.
-Since 2002, Pissarro has served as the Editorial Director of Wildenstein Publications.
 His latest book, authored with art critic David Carrier, is called Wild Art.
 Pissarro was curator at the Museum of Modern Art's Department of Painting and Sculpture from 2003 to 2007.